Ethical Investment Bond

 Funds are available to match a range of ethical preferences (avoiding fossil fuels, weapons etc.) and can be selected to create an ethical investment bond.

-Bonds can be a useful tax planning tool because they allow withdrawals of up to 5% of the initial investment each year without triggering any immediate tax liability.
+Bonds can be a useful tax planning tool because they allow withdrawals of up to 5% of the initial investment each year without triggering any immediate income tax liability.

-The tax becomes payable when the bond is cashed in or matures which, is particularly helpful to higher rate taxpayers who want to delay paying tax until they fall into a lower tax band, such as in retirement.
+Income tax becomes payable when the bond is cashed in or matures which, is particularly helpful to higher rate taxpayers who want to delay paying tax until they fall into a lower tax band, such as in retirement.

 Bond, Ethical Bond.